radosz/elastic/README.md

    docker-compose up -d
    ```

-4. The **open-beans** application should now be running and sending APM data to your Elasticsearch cluster.
+4. The **opbeans-java** application should now be running and sending APM data to your Elasticsearch cluster.

 ---

-## 7. Check Results in Observability
+### 7. Check Results in Observability

 Finally, head back to **Kibana** at [http://localhost:5601](http://localhost:5601) and go to:

 - **Observability** → **APM**

-Here, you should see data coming from the **open-beans** Java application.
+Here, you should see data coming from the **opbeans-java** Java application.
 You can explore transactions, service maps, errors, and other APM metrics to verify that the integration is functioning correctly.

 ---

-**Congratulations!** You have successfully set up the Elastic test environment alongside **open-beans** and integrated it with Elastic APM.
-If you encounter any issues, consult the logs in Docker or refer to the [Elastic APM Documentation](https://www.elastic.co/guide/en/apm/get-started/current/index.html) for troubleshooting steps.
+**Congratulations!** You have successfully set up the Elastic test environment alongside **open-beans** and integrated it with Elastic APM. :rocket: